mstfdkmn/iRODS-Training/irods-hanson.md

 ## Structuring data & Access Control (15 minutes)

-On a normal PC you would create folder structures to keep the overview over your data.
+On a normal PC you would create folder structures and move files and folders to keep the overview over your data.
 In iRODS you can also create folders, however, they are called collections.
+You can also move dataobjects (files) and collections (folders) within iRODS.

 In iRODS you have the commands `imkdir` and `imv`.